Adnan-Saleem-93/React-Learning/react-learning-notes.md

 20. **UseEffect - Fetching Data** =>
 - when making requests to APIs to fetch data, async/await should not be applied to the useEffect callback function.
 Doing this will in result in the warning "Effect callbacks are synchronous to prevent race conditions".
 - to make async requests with useEffect, either use an async function inside the useEffect callback function or use an external async function and call it from useEffect.

+21. **Conditional Rendering/Multiple Returns** =>
+- In React, we can return a different render based on certain conditions.